Research Engineer Visa Sponsorship Jobs in Illinois

 Which companies sponsor visas for research engineers in Illinois?

-Several Illinois employers have consistent H-1B sponsorship histories for research engineer roles.
+Several Illinois employers have consistent H-1B visa sponsorship histories for research engineer roles.
 Argonne National Laboratory and Fermilab sponsor international researchers in engineering and applied sciences.
 Abbott and Baxter sponsor research engineers in the medical device and life sciences space.
 Motorola Solutions, Zebra Technologies, and Boeing's Chicago-area operations also appear regularly in Department of Labor disclosure data for research engineering positions.

 Which visa types are most common for research engineer roles in Illinois?

 The H-1B is the most common visa for research engineer roles in Illinois, as the position typically qualifies as a specialty occupation requiring at least a bachelor's degree in engineering, computer science, or a related field.
-Researchers at universities or national laboratories may also be eligible for J-1 exchange visitor status.
+Researchers at universities or national laboratories may also be eligible for J-1 visa exchange visitor status.
 Candidates with exceptional publication records or significant research contributions may qualify for the O-1A visa.

 Which cities in Illinois have the most research engineer sponsorship jobs?